-(1) The type, size and location of the proposed facility or establishment;

-- 1 (3) The degree to which the proposed facility or establishment is compatible with residential uses in the vicinity; and - 3 (4) The degree to which the public sidewalk or other public right-of-way area will remain available and safe for general public use. - 5 (b) Prior to approving the proposal, the applicant shall furnish the director with the following: - 6 (1) An agreement which indemnifies the city from any claims regarding the use of the sidewalk or right-of-way area as approved by the city; - 8 (2) A certificate from an insurance carrier verifying that the applicant/business operator has general liability insurance in the amount of \$1,000,000 naming the city as additional insured; - 10 (3) A copy of any required permit from the Tacoma-Pierce County Health Department; - 11 (4) A copy of any required license from the Washington State Liquor and Cannabis Board.
+- (1) The type, size and location of the proposed facility or establishment; - 7 (2) The present use of adjoining properties, and the anticipated compatibility of the proposed facility or establishment with such uses; - 9 (3) The degree to which the proposed facility or establishment is compatible with residential uses in the vicinity; and - 11 (4) The degree to which the public sidewalk or other public right-of-way area will remain available and safe for general public use. - 13 (b) Prior to approving the proposal, the applicant shall furnish the director with the following: - 14 (1) An agreement which indemnifies the city from any claims regarding the use of the sidewalk or right-of-way area as approved by the city; - 16 (2) A certificate from an insurance carrier verifying that the applicant/business operator has general liability insurance in the amount of \$1,000,000 naming the city as additional insured; - 18 (3) A copy of any required permit from the Tacoma-Pierce County Health Department; - 19 (4) A copy of any required license from the Washington State Liquor and Cannabis Board.
 (Ord.
 1575 § 18, 2016; Ord.
 1246 § 15, 2000).

-13 22.58.018 Outdoor lighting.
+21 22.58.018 Outdoor lighting.

 - (a) Approval Required.
 The installation or replacement of outdoor lighting fixtures shall require approval of the hearing examiner or director, as appropriate.
 Approval shall not be granted unless the proposed installation is found by the hearing examiner or director to conform to all applicable provisions of this section.
-Properties developed with single-family or duplex dwellings are exempt from this section, provided they are not located within a planned development approved subsequent to the effective date of the ordinance codified in this section. - 19 (b) General Requirements.
+Properties developed with single-family or duplex dwellings are exempt from this section, provided they are not located within a planned development approved subsequent to the effective date of the ordinance codified in this section. - (b) General Requirements.